 Even out skin tone: This is because it contains the antioxidant proanthocyanidin, which helps to even out your skin tone.

-Health Benefits of grapeseed oil are mainly due to the fact that grapeseed oil contains Vitamin E, which is a vitamin that works as a fat-soluble antioxidant.
+The health benefits of grapeseed oil mainly come from its Vitamin E, which is a vitamin that works as a fat-soluble antioxidant.
 Vitamin E helps protect your cells and your body from cancer, heart disease, and other chronic illnesses.

 How To Use Grapeseed Oil

-You can use grapeseed oil right after cleaning your skin so that it can be applied as a moisturizer.
-You also can be rest assured that your skin will not look greasy after.
+You can use grapeseed oil right after cleaning your skin as a moisturizer.
+Rest assured that your skin will not look greasy after.
 Plus give it a go as a salad dressing, in pasta sauces, soups, and more when it comes to cooking.
-As to hair, it’s a great option to use as a deep conditioning treatment.
+As for hair, it’s a great option to use as a deep conditioning treatment.
 Especially if you decide to mix it in with some of your hair products such as your shampoo and conditioner, or even by itself.
-FYI, Grapeseed oil is considered a “shine serum” for your hair, this is because after you apply it directly your hair will look healthier and shiny (but not oily, don’t worry).
+Grapeseed oil is considered a “shine serum” for your hair, because after you apply it your hair will look healthier and shiny (but not oily).

 Benefits Of Grapeseed Oil In The Kitchen

-Grapeseed oil has a very high burn temperature, which means that it has to reach a higher burning temperature before it will begin to flame.
-It also has lots of Omega-6’s which helps with brain function and normal growth and development.
+Grapeseed oil has a very high burn temperature, which means it will hold onto its health benefits at higher temperatures than other oils that have lower burn temperatures.
+It also has lots of Omega-6’s which helps with brain function and growth and development.
 Additionally it helps stimulate skin and hair growth, maintain bone health, regulate metabolism, and maintain the reproductive system.
-However, too much Omega-6’s can be dangerous so moderation is key.
-It is not recommended to use grapeseed oil to fry your food, this is because of its high levels of polyunsaturated fatty acids.
+However, too much Omega-6 can be dangerous so moderation is key.
+It is also not recommended to use grapeseed oil to fry your food because of its high levels of polyunsaturated fatty acids.

-The main reason people use grapeseed oil in cooking comes back to its health benefits, as I mentioned above.
+The main reason people use grapeseed oil in cooking is because of its health benefits.
 Some ideas on what you can cook up with grapeseed oil are pasta sauces, soups, and dressings.
 It’s also a good replacement for olive oil.
 This is because grapeseed oil has a high smoke point, which makes it a good substitute for olive or vegetable oils.
 Grapeseed oil is basically flavorless compared to olive oil, which means that top-notch ingredients are more likely to stand out.